JMB-Scripts/Michaelis-Menten/README.md

 # Michaelis-Menten Equation Fitting Tool

-This tool allows users to input data for substrate concentration (`S`) and observed reaction rates (`v0`) to fit the Michaelis-Menten equation.
-The application provides a graphical user interface to input the data and visualize the curve fitting results easily.
+This tool allows users to input data for substrate concentration (`S0`) and observed reaction rates (`v0`) to fit the Michaelis-Menten equation.
+The application provides a graphical user interface to input the data and visualize the curve-fitting results easily.

 ## Features: